Home › forums › Report Bugs › Problem Zooming with Apple Devices

 Tagged: Apple iOS Safari zoom pan line chart multiple datasets

-This topic contains 2 replies, has 2 voices, and was last updated by John Lorenz 2 months, 3 weeks ago.
+This topic contains 4 replies, has 4 voices, and was last updated by Shashi Ranjan 1 month, 1 week ago.

 I’m using the commercial version 2.3.1 of CanvasJS for my website.
 I’m plotting a line chart with multiple datasets and zooming/panning is enabled.
 The chart works great with every device I have to test with here in the workshop.
 However, my boss has an Apple iPhone, and when he tries to select a section of data to zoom, the entire web page scrolls left and right instead.